 Accounting is a popular career for both men and women, however, the US Census Bureau reported in 2016 there were more female accountants:

-This means 62.1 percent of accountants and auditors were female, making them the more common gender in the occupation, according to the report.
+This means 62.1% of accountants and auditors were female, making them the more common gender in the accounting profession.

-As for age, the average age of male accountants in the workforce in 2016 was 43.3 and for female accountants the average age was 44.4; the most common race/ethnicity for accountants in 2016 was white., according to the report.
+As for age, the national average age of male accountants in accounting jobs in 2016 was 43.3 and for female accountants the average age was 44.4; the most common race/ethnicity for accountants in 2016 was white.

 Featured Online Programs

-Besides excelling in numbers, to be a successful accountant some of the other skills often sought by potential employers include:
+Besides excelling with numbers, to be a successful accountant some of the other skills often sought by potential employers include:

-If you think you have the skills to make a successful accountant, there are certain educational criteria that must be met before you start combing over a business owner’s books.
+If you think you have the skills to make a successful accountant, there are certain education requirements that must be met before you start combing over a business owner’s books.
+This is, of course, depending on the type of postition in the accounting field or accounting certification you aim to achieve.

 Steps to Become an Accountant

-If you decide to major in accounting, there are several avenues to consider:
+If you decide to major in an accounting degree program, there are several avenues to consider:

 Most accountant jobs require at least a bachelor’s degree in accounting or a related field.
-Some employers like to hire potential employees who have a master’s degree, either in accounting or in business administration with a concentration in accounting.
+Some employers like to hire potential employees who have a master’s degree, either in accounting or in business administration with a concentration in accounting, so that they can move into an accounting manager position more easily.

-Besides two-and four-year colleges and universities from coast-to-coast there are other select schools that offer specialized programs, such as a bachelor’s degree in internal auditing.
-Often, those with associate’s degrees, as well as bookkeepers and accountants who meet the education and experience requirements determined by their employers, land junior accounting positions.
+Besides two-and four-year colleges, and universities from coast to coast, there are also schools that offer specialized programs, such as a bachelor’s degree in internal auditing.
+Often, those with associate degrees, as well as bookkeepers and accountants who meet the education and work experience requirements determined by their employers, land junior accounting positions.
 They also can climb the ladder to accountant positions by exhibiting their accounting skills on the job.

-For even more on-the-job experience, summer internships or part-time internships are often offered by colleges and public accountant firms or business firms where you can gain more first-hand skills.
+For even more on-the-job experience, summer internships or part-time internships are often offered for students by colleges and public accountant firms or business firms where you can gain more first-hand skills and ensure that you already have experience when you find your first position.

-After you graduate and earn a degree, you should start searching for entry-level jobs in accounting.
+After you graduate and earn an accounting degree, you should start searching for entry-level jobs in accounting, depending on your personal interests in the field.

-Some places to consider would be a small office, retail business, medical office, or mom-and-pop shops where you can start in a junior role and build your skill set.
+Some places to consider would be a small office, retail business, medical office, or mom-and-pop shops where you can start in a junior role and build your skill set while gaining accounting experience.

 Room for Advancement